-The draft Travis AFB Land Use Control Implementation Plan describes the presence of PAH, lead, and TPH in the surface soil and the land use restriction, particularly on the unauthorized disturbance and use of soil at this site.
+The Travis AFB LUCIP (CH2M HILL, 2019d) describes the presence of PAH, lead, and TPH in the surface soil and the land use restriction, particularly on the unauthorized disturbance and use of soil at this site.

-The 2018 inspection of the soil LUCs at SD037 found that administrative controls are adequate to enforce the restriction, so physical barriers (i.e., fences) are not needed.
+The 2019 inspection of the soil LUCs at SD037 found that administrative controls are adequate to enforce the restriction, so physical barriers (i.e., fences) are not needed.
 The contaminated soil cannot be seen, since it is covered with asphalt or located beneath hydraulic rams.
 There is no evidence that the PAH-, lead-, and TPH-impacted soil has been disturbed.